Full Employment: Stimulus Spending Could Spur Inflaton More Than Growth

 Stimulus Spending Could Spur Inflation More Than Growth

-Based on both perspectives of the longer term trends of unemployment the economy looks like it is maxed out.
+Based on both perspectives of the longer-term trends of unemployment, the economy looks like it is maxed out.
 3% GDP isn't so exciting if that's considered max levels, but that's the facts as they stand today.

 One reason the Fed raised their hike assumptions for next year at their recent FOMC meeting was because,